-AP26: Use research knowledge and skills, and practice experiences to continuously improve assessment, intervention, and evaluation strategies with individuals and families that enhance resiliency, support recovery and build capacity.
+AP 27: Use research knowledge and skills, and practice experiences to continuously improve service delivery to individuals and families.

 X. Standards for Professional Behavior

 Students are expected follow the Graduate Social Work Department's Standards for Professional Behavior at all times.
 The policy can be found on the program's website: